Use Your PhD To Gain Knowledge As An Industry Project Manager

 - How to identify a company culture that aligns with your values.
 This module explains how the role of a project manager varies depending on the size, structure, and hierarchy of a company and what you should bear in mind when selecting the right company for you.

-- The most relevant skills of a project manager.
-This module presents the most sought after skills for project managers and how to leverage them during the hiring process.
+- The most relevant abilities of a project manager.
+This module presents the most sought-after mindsets for project managers and how to leverage them during the hiring process.

 - How to target your job search strategy to land a project manager position.
 This module examines the main things you should consider when crafting your resume and LinkedIn profile for a project manager position, how to network and generate referrals, and how to ace a Project Management interview.